Constructing directed networks from multivariate time series using linear modelling technique: An approach based on the reduced auto-regressive model

-Let us apply the RAR modeling technique to the data represented in Fig.~\ref{fig:example_RAR} to investigate whether we can reconstruct the system of Eqs.~(\ref{eq:linear_model_example_1})--(\ref{eq:linear_model_example_4}) \footnote{We first apply the bottom-up method using the total error~\cite{Nakamura-etal:2004}.
-The best model might be trapped in one of the local minima.
-To avoid this situation and to reduce the problem to a manageable size, a model is built from the complete dictionary using the top-down method, but starting from the model whose size is 10 larger than that of the best model obtained by the bottom-up method.
-We select the model as the best model whose description length is the smallest.
-It should be noted that this method do no worse than the bottom-up method.}.
-In this case, we have four time series (that is, $ x_1(t) $, $ x_2(t) $, $ x_3(t) $ and $ x_4(t) $) of 1000 data points with Gaussian observational noise with the mean~zero and the standard deviation~0.01.
-Choosing a time delay up to 10 for time series of each component and the constant function give 41 candidate basis functions in the initial dictionary \footnote{These are the constant function and $ x_1(t-1) $, $ x_1(t-2) $, $ \dots $, $ x_1(t-10) $, $ x_2(t-1) $, $ \dots $, $ x_2(t-10) $, $ x_3(t-1) $, $ \dots $, $ x_3(t-10) $, $ x_4(t-1) $, $ \dots $, $ x_4(t-10) $.}.
-Using the dictionary we build the multivariate RAR model for four components, $x_1$, $x_2$, $x_3$, and $x_4$.
-The result does indeed recover Eqs.~(\ref{eq:linear_model_example_1})--(\ref{eq:linear_model_example_4}), which verifies the consistency of the multivariate RAR model.
+To build an RAR model we need to select the optimal subset from a dictionary of basis functions.
+In this paper, we use a selection algorithm using the total error, because this algorithm is able to obtain better models in most cases than others with reasonable computation time~\cite{Nakamura-etal:2004}.
+As the bottom-up approach has proven to be effective~\cite{Judd-Mees:1995, Judd-Mees:1998,Small-Judd:1999}, we first apply the bottom-up method using the total error~\cite{Nakamura-etal:2004}.
+In searching for the best model, we might be trapped in one of the local minima of the Description Length.
+To avoid this situation and to reduce the problem to a manageable size, a model is also built from the complete dictionary using the top-down method, but starting from the model whose size is 10 larger than that of the best model obtained by the bottom-up method.
+This method do no worse than the bottom-up method.
+For more details on this procedure and the relevant approaches see \cite{Judd-Mees:1995,Judd-Mees:1998,Small-Judd:1999,Nakamura-etal:2004, Small-Judd:1998}.
+We select the model as the best model whose description length is the smallest with this procedure.
+However, it should be noted that selecting the optimal subset from a dictionary is an NP-hard problem that usually has to be solved heuristically~\cite{Judd-Mees:1995}.
+We will discuss more on the problems or difficulties with building RAR models in Section~\ref{sec:reexamination_of_the_proposed_method}.

-After building the multivariate RAR model corresponding to the systems under consideration, we use the information contained these models to construct a directed network representing the system.
-The model for the $ i $-th variable $ x_i(t) $ takes the form as

-indicating that, to determine the value of $ x_i $ at time $ t $, we need the information of the values of $ x_i $, $ x_j $, and $ x_k $ at some previous times.
-In our previous work on the network construction method from univariate time series~ \cite{Nakamura-Tanizawa:2012}, all information including the values of the parameters, $\{ a_{i,j,w} \}$ and the time delays $l_{w}$ were built into the network structure.
-In this paper regarding to the network construction method from multivariate times series, we focus on extracting the relationship among components to keep the argument simple and leave the treatment of the parameters and the time delays for future works.
-For this purpose, we pack the information of interdependency of the components contained in Eq.~(\ref{eq:example_RAR}) into the form,